renpy/renpy/sphinx/source/quickstart.rst

 -------------------------

 This Quickstart barely scratches the surface of what Ren'Py is capable of.
-For brevity's sake, we've omitted many features Ren'Py supports, and simplified others - focusing on the minimum set of features used to make a visual novel.
+For brevity's sake, we've omitted many features Ren'Py supports and simplified others—focusing on the minimum set of features used to make a visual novel.

 To get a feel for what Ren'Py is capable of, please play through the Tutorial, and perhaps some of the games featured on the `Ren'Py website <https://www.renpy.org>`_.
-You may also want to read the rest of this manual, starting with the GUI Customization Guide.
+You may also want to read the rest of this manual, starting with the :ref:`GUI Customization Guide <gui>`.

 Beyond that, we recommend checking out the Ren'Py section of the `Lemma Soft Forums <https://lemmasoft.renai.us/forums>`_, which has a section for asking questions, and a cookbook section with libraries and examples meant for reuse.
 The Lemma Soft Forums are the